Alenar318/Domain-integration-for-BEM/README.md

 - Build the **augmented radial basis function matrix** and the **integrals vector** to compute the quadrature weights.
 - Compute the integral of the test fuction using the RBIM quadrature in order to check the percentage of error between the two approaches.
 - Save the quadrature weights and point coordinates in a text file so they can be used in another script as needed.

+# Examples

+Files for computing the integral of the test function 'f(x,y,z)= 3x^2+y+z' over a tridimensional capsule were included

 # Cite this work